Docs

 | 1==*

 All of the above, of course, also applies to chords.
-If a length operator is used inside square brackets, it ignores them.
+If = is used inside brackets, they are ignored.
 In the example below there are two chords with the length of a half note:

 | [(1 5 8)= 3 5 6 8 10] (5 8 12)=